scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 You restore a creature's body, ending negative effects on them and healing mortal wounds.
 Make a spellcasting roll, the creature restores wounds equal to the rolls successes and removes all minor and major injuries.
-Any conditions afflicting the creature are removed if they came from a spell of 5th level or below.
+For each condition effecting the creature you may choose to remove a success from your roll and end that condition.

 Add 2 superior dice to your roll for every level cast above 8th.